gnm3000/starships-app/readme.md

 ### Security Considerations
-- The application just have one user:
+- The application has just one user:
 -- username: user1
 -- password: 12345

 ### Conclusion

-When it's up, you can access to the frontend (:3000), login and visualize in a table starships and filter by manufacterer.
-The backend (starships-app) support filtering for more fields, but the backend for frontend (bff folder) use just manufacterer.
+When it's up, you can access to the frontend (:3000), login and visualize in a table starships and filter by manufacturer.
+The backend (starships-app) support filtering for more fields, but the backend for frontend (bff folder) use just manufacturer.

-### Instructions

-1. docker compose up --build

-2. user: user1 password: 12345